 At that time, PenDOG was still primarily an obedience group.
 We offered classes ranging from puppy kindergarten to advanced competition.
 People were encouraged to show their dogs and many new competitors were "born" within our member list.

-Around 1999 the Cindy Mildbrand, delved into agility, and it soon caught on.
+Around 1999, Cindy Mildbrand delved into agility and it soon caught on.
 Members found the sport to be exciting and fun, and soon a number of agility classes were being taught at the club.
 As they say, the rest is history!!!!

 When Dr. Richards retired and sold the place, PenDOG then moved to it's current location between Kenai and Soldotna on Kalifornsky Beach Road (across from Sav-U-More).

 We have an active viable club that offers: Basic Obedience, Puppy Classes, Canine Good Citizen classes, Agility, Trick Dog, Barn Hunt and Nose Work.
 We're always working on expanding our classes and our skills.